lawrie/blackicemx_nmigen_examples/README.md

 This is just the cpu,m without any connected ram or uart, so it doesn't do much.

-### rotary_encoder

-This needs a quadrature rotary encoder connected to pins 21 and 22.

-Run rotary_encoder.py and see the leds change when yor turn the knob.

-### seven_segment

-This needs a Digilent 7-segment Pmod in the top row of pmod2 and pmod3 (the side opposite the usb connectors).

-Run seven_test.py to run it on the board or seven_seg_sim.py for a nice simulation.

-### seven_mixmod

-This needs a nystorm 7-segment Mixmod connected on mixmod 1.

-Run seven_test.py.

-### oled

-This needs a 7-pin spi ssd1331 oled display and a Pmod or other means to connect it to pmod5.

-Run top_oled_vga.py to put a pattern on the display.

-### st7789

-This needs a 7-pin spi st7789 display and a Pmod or other means to connect it to pmod5.

-The st7789 is a 240x240 color display, as opposed to the 96x64 resolution of the sdd1331, but the prices are similar.

-Run st7789_test.py to get a pattern on the display.

-### vga

-This needs the Digilent VGA Pmod in pmods 2 and 3, opposite the usb connectors.

-Run top_vgatest.py to see a pattern on the screen.
-By default 1024x768@60Hz mode is used.

 ### sdram

 This is an 8-bit dual port SDRAM controller.